 Please check the Brain and Mind website for more details.

-In this course students examine how the brain perceives the outside world and how this leads to cognitive behavior.
-There is a general introduction into brain function and neuronal communication, after which the biological basis of cognitive processes such as perception, consciousness, language, learning, memory, sleep, emotion, decision and stress will be discussed.
+In the first course, students learn how the brain “perceives” the outside world and how this leads to cognitive behavior.
+This course is a general, basic introduction into brain composition (e.g., cell types), brain structure, brain function, and neuronal communication, after which the biological basis of cognitive processes such as perception, consciousness, language, learning and memory are discussed.